Gothenburg – Travel Review

-It is home to Volvo cars, Bjorn from ABBA and – according to many Swedes – it’s the party town counterpart to the country’s more stately capital.
-David Leck explores Gothenburg.
+Gothenburg is home to Volvo cars, Bjorn from ABBA and, according to many Swedes, it’s the party town counterpart to the country’s more stately capital…

 There is something rather reassuring, faintly old-fashioned about Scandinavian cities.
 They work.
-Service is generally excellent, people are friendly and courteous and public transport is seemingly faultless – even in early December when daytime temperatures can plummet to -12 and nightly snowfall does little to interrupt daily life.
+Service is generally excellent.
+People are friendly and courteous.
+And public transport is seemingly faultless.
+Even in early December when daytime temperatures can plummet to minus 12 and nightly snowfall does little to interrupt daily life.

 Founded in 1621, Gothenburg lies at the mouth of the Göta älv river – an arm of the North Sea – and is, today, the largest seaport in the Nordic countries.
 It also boasts a thriving student population, giving Sweden’s second largest city a fun, youthful exuberance.

 This isn’t a city that is going to have you running around trying to squeeze everything into a weekend.
-Instead, Gothenburg is about soaking up the atmosphere, wandering cobbled streets and grand 19th century boulevards, seeking out examples of chic Scandinavian design and savouring a renowned coffee house ambience.
+Instead, Gothenburg is about soaking up the atmosphere.
+You will wander cobbled streets and grand 19th century boulevards, seeking out examples of chic Scandinavian design and savouring a renowned coffee house ambience.

 This is a city where old and modern blend with Scandinavian ease.
-It is seen to great effect in Gothenburg’s architecture which spans everything from the Kronhuset – the city’s oldest building and created by the Dutch between 1642 and 1654 as an artillery store (magical around Christmas when handicraft stalls populate the interior and surrounding grounds) through to the city’s Opera House.
+You can see it to great effect in Gothenburg’s architecture.
+The Kronhuset is the city’s oldest building and created by the Dutch between 1642 and 1654 as an artillery store.
+It’s magical around Christmas when handicraft stalls populate the interior and surrounding grounds.

-Completed in 1994 and inspired by its maritime setting, architect Jan Izkowitz fashioned it to resemble an “imposing ship…soaring across the landscape like wings of a seagull”.
+The city’s opera house was completed in 1994 and inspired by its maritime setting, architect Jan Izkowitz fashioned it to resemble an “imposing ship… soaring across the landscape like wings of a seagull”.
 Poetic licence run amok maybe, but there’s no denying it is a world-class building of which this city is justifiably proud.

 With a northern oceanic climate, the seasons here can be extreme.
-From long summers when daylight can extend to as much as 17 hours to winters where days appear fleeting, Gothenburg boasts the portfolio of seasonal identities that make such cities so fascinating – and a completely different experience depending on the time of year you choose to visit.
+On long summer days daylight can extend for as much as 17 hours.
+On winter days the sun appears fleetingly.
+Gothenburg boasts the portfolio of seasonal identities that make such cities so fascinating.
+It’s a completely different experience depending on the time of year you choose to visit.

 In the summer months, the Liseberg amusement park proves a captivating draw.
-It is the largest in Scandinavia, Sweden’s most popular visitor attraction and is also close to the Universeum science discovery centre, while the Botanical Gardens are considered among the most important in Europe.
+It is the largest in Scandinavia and Sweden’s most popular visitor attraction.
+It is also close to the Universeum science discovery centre, while the Botanical Gardens are considered among the most important in Europe.

-If you choose to visit in winter, you will get a richly contrasting experience probably typified by exploring the city’s museums, spending time in the vast Nordstan shopping complex (Scandinavia’s largest) or dipping in and out of inviting, cozy bars and coffee houses.
+If you choose to visit in winter, you will get a richly contrasting experience.
+This will probably be typified by exploring the city’s museums, spending time in the vast Nordstan shopping complex (Scandinavia’s largest) or dipping in and out of inviting, cozy bars and coffee houses.